Waitakere Hospital Maternity Services | Waitematā

 If you are having trouble finding a midwife please phone our midwife liaison services on:

-Waitākere Hospital 09 837 8808
+Waitakere Hospital 09 837 8808

 North Shore Hospital 09 486 8900 Ext 47000

-What is Maternity/Obstetric/Midwifery care?
+What is maternity / obstetric / midwifery care?

 Maternity care is care provided to you during your pregnancy, labour and birth, and up to 6 weeks after your baby is born, and care provided to your baby for the first six weeks.
 Maternity care is provided to you by a midwife (free) or a private obstetrician (not free).
-Once you have chosen a maternity carer this person is then referred to as your Lead Maternity Carer (LMC).
+Once you have chosen a maternity carer this person is then referred to as your lead maternity carer (LMC).
 Your LMC will provide regular care and check ups for you during your pregnancy, attend your labour and birth, and check on you and baby regularly after the birth.
 If you have a more complex pregnancy or have underlying medical conditions your care will be provided by your LMC and a team of doctors and midwives from the hospital.

 Place of birth

-Many women give birth at either Waitākere or North Shore hospital.
+Many women give birth at either Waitakere or North Shore Hospital.
 However, your options for giving birth also include a primary birth unit or your home.
-For some women, giving birth at home is a safe option.
+For low risk pregnancies, giving birth at home is a safe option.
 Please talk with your LMC about this.

-Birthing at one of the primary birthing units is also a safe choice for low-risk women.
-The Primary Birthing Units in the Waitematā area are:
+Birthing at one of the primary birthing units is also a safe choice for low risk women.
+The primary birthing units in the Waitematā area are:

 Helensville Birth Centre https://www.birthcentre.co.nz/